-2.6 Enabling Torque as a Service
+2.1.5 Enabling Torque as a Service

-Enabling Torque as a service is optional.
-In order to run Torque as a service, you must enable trgauthd. (see Configuring trgauthd for Client Commands).
+DEnabling Torque as a service is optional.
+In order to run Torque as a service, you must enable trqauthd. (see Configuring trqauthd for Client Commands).

 The method for enabling Torque as a service is dependent on the Linux variant you are using.
 Startup scripts are provided in the contrib/init.d/ or contrib/systemd/ directory of the source package.
 To enable Torque as a service, run the following as root on the host for the appropriate Torque daemon: